 If you reading this, you are curious about me.

 Here are 10 short stories I love that may help you get to know me a little better.
-In no particular order, this is not a ranking, these stories to me are foundational and formative works that influence my past, present and into the future.
+In no particular order, this is not a ranking, these stories to me are foundational and formative works that influence my past, present and the future.

 Pigeons From Hell – Robert E. Howard

 While others extol the Cthulu Mythos of H.P.
 Lovecraft, I find Robert E. Howard’s more visceral treatment of the same world altogether more satisfying.
 The velocity of his writing thrums with pulsing vivacity that I don’t experience with other authors.
-Unjustly relegates to relative obscurity, Howard’s work is a foundational lesson in living language.
+Unjustly relegated to relative obscurity, Howard’s work is a foundational lesson in living language.

 Legend of Sleepy Hollow – Washington Irving

 This is one of my ultimates.
-Humor, I tension, and a story that stands the test of time.
+Humor, tension, and a story that stands the test of time.
 I love Irving’s style and his ability to weave satire and wit into every sentence.